Maiesha Rashad: Life and career

 Maiesha Rashad was born Maiesha Collins in Indianapolis, Indiana.
 She studied classical singing in Indiana and later moved to Washington, DC in the 1970s where she studied film, television, and radio broadcast management at Howard University and American University.
 She graduated from Howard University in 1994.

 Rashad was a vocalist who performed jazz, gospel, R&B, soul, and Go-Go music.
 She began singing at the age of 7 and writing at the age of 14.
 Her vocal ability was noted for its warmth and broad range.
 Rashad formed and led a number of bands.
 Her first band was a jazz group called the Maiesha Collins Rendezvous.
 Other bands included TopKat, the all-female jazz-fusion group Maiesha Rashad with Lavender Rain, and a 95-voice gospel choir for the Capitol Hill Seventh-day Adventist Church.

-In 1996, she formed Maeisha and the Hiphuggers, which began as a soul band.
+In 1996, she formed Maeisha and the Hiphuggers, which started as a soul band.
 Maeisha and the Hiphuggers began performing Go-Go music after welcoming William “JuJu” House and Gregory “Sugar Bear” Elliott of Go-Go band Experience Unlimited to the group.
 Prior to residing in Washington, DC, Rashad was not familiar with Go-Go music, the District's official regional music which blends funk, rhythm and blues, soul, and audience involvement through call and response.
 The band performed to packed houses at a number of Washington, DC-area venues, especially Northwest D.C.’s Takoma Station, Bailey's Café and Grill, and a Professional Ladies’ Night at Republic Gardens.